dansmyers/IntroToCS-2020/COVID-19-Response-Plan-Updates.md

 ### Canvas

-We'll keep using Canvas for grades, official course e-mails, and posting course-specific links that I don't want to put on GitHub.
+We'll keep using Canvas for grades, official course e-mails, and posting course-specific links that I don't want to put on the public
+GitHub.

 ### WebEx